BND Hamburger Icon

 author image

-Mona Bushnell, Business Operations Insider and Senior Writer
+Written by: Mona Bushnell, Senior Writer

 Mona Bushnell advises aspiring entrepreneurs and small business owners on what it takes to operate a business on a day-to-day basis.
 Bushnell has firsthand experience as an IT technician, software administrator and scheduling manager, which are all critical roles in an increasingly digital business world.
 Based on her nearly 20 years in the trenches, she produces learning materials on a range of business topics.
-Bushnell, who has collaborated with a variety of independently owned boutique businesses to increase their visibility and profit, is also known for covering business trends and events, testing emerging technology (both software and hardware) and has even teamed up with CEOs on communications needs.
+At Business News Daily, Bushnell covers a variety of business trends, such as flexible work policies, the rise of AI chatbots, net neutrality, digital payments and more.
+Bushnell, who has collaborated with a variety of independently owned boutique businesses to increase their visibility and profit, also tests emerging technology (both software and hardware) and has teamed up with CEOs on communications needs.
 Her guidance can be found in leading business publications like Forbes and Investopedia.

 Back to top